A step-by-step guide to organising and running your own street food market or food truck event

 You can also contact individual traders direct on platforms such as Instagram.

-And another way to get traders to your event is to go to other street food markets in your city, town or villages and speak to food traders directly.
+And another way to get traders to your event is to go to other street food markets in your city, town or village and speak to food traders directly.

 This is also a good way to get ideas for your food and drink event from similar street food markets.